enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 <!-- this is a student assignment api -->
-#### GET /student/:studentId/assignments
+#### GET /student/assignments
 - Description: Get a list of all assignments assigned to the specific student.
 - Request:
-  - Parameters:
+  - cookies:
-    - studentId (string, required) - The ID of the student to retrieve assignments for.
+    - id (string, required) - The ID of the student to retrieve assignments for.

 - Response:
   - Status: 200 OK